suprabhu77/540EVENT2/README.md

-EC540: Control System
+EC540: Control System \n
-A Report on
+A Report on \n
 Problem statement Solution
 By applying Routh-Hurwitz test, find how many roots of the polynomial a(s) = 4s^4 + 12s^3 + 25s^2 + 30s + 60 = 0 are left of -1.
 Show analytically and then verify